hweidner/sos/README.md

 * Lock/Unlock object
 * Read and Delete object (atomic)
 * Read or Write if it does not exist (atomic)
-* Accept/deliver a stream instead of loading the whole object into memory

 ## License

 The SOS package is released under the terms of the GNU Lesser General Public License, version 3.
 See the [LICENSE](LICENSE) file for details.